+55 domain of economics, (Nishioka and Scherp, 2016).
-47 received a precision of 60%, which is fairly high (Nishioka and Scherp, 2016).
-In addition, we analyse the factor Text Mining Method, which applies different methods of candidate

-48 items (i.e., research papers) for computing profiles, as well as user profiles comprising different content 49

-(i.e., Tweets or previous papers).
-50
+Furthermore, we analyse the factor Text Mining Method, which applies different methods of candidate items (i.e., research papers) for computing profiles, as well as user profiles comprising different content (i.e., Tweets or previous papers).

-As text mining methods, we compare TF-IDF (Salton and Buckley, 1988) with two of its recent 51 extensions, namely CF-IDF (Goossen et al., 2011) and HCF-IDF (Nishioka et al., 2015).
-Both have been 52 associated with high levels of performance in recommendation tasks (Goossen et al., 2011; Nishioka 53 et al., 2015).
-We introduce this factor because text mining methods can have a substantial influence on 54 generating recommendations.
-For RQ2, we introduce the factor Ranking Method, where we compare 55 two ranking methods: firstly, classical cosine similarity; and secondly, the established diversification 56 algorithm IA-Select (Agrawal et al., 2009).
-Cosine similarity has been widely used in recommender 57 systems (Lops et al., 2011), while IA-Select ranks candidate items with the objective of diversifying 58 recommendations in a list.
-Since it broadens the coverage of topics in a list, we assume that IA-Select 59 delivers more serendipitous recommendations compared to cosine similarity.
-60 Along with the three factors User Profile Source, Text Mining Method, and Ranking Method, we 61 conduct an online experiment in which 22 subjects receive research paper recommendations in the field of 62 computer science.
-The results reveal that a user's Tweets do not improve the serendipity of recommender 63 systems.
-On the other hand, we confirm that the diversification of a recommendation list by IA-Select 64 delivers more serendipitous recommendations to users.
-65
+As text mining methods, we compare TF-IDF (Salton and Buckley, 1988) with two of its recent 59 extensions, namely CF-IDF (Goossen et al., 2011) and HCF-IDF (Nishioka et al., 2015).
+Both have been 60 associated with high levels of performance in recommendation tasks (Goossen et al., 2011; Nishioka 61 et al., 2015).
+We introduce this factor because text mining methods can have a substantial influence on 62 generating recommendations.
+For RQ2, we introduce the factor Ranking Method, where we compare 63 two ranking methods: firstly, classical cosine similarity; and secondly, the established diversification 64 algorithm IA-Select (Agrawal et al., 2009).
+Cosine similarity has been widely used in recommender 65 systems (Lops et al., 2011), while IA-Select ranks candidate items with the objective of diversifying 66 recommendations in a list.
+Since it broadens the coverage of topics in a list, we assume that IA-Select 67 delivers more serendipitous recommendations compared to cosine similarity.

-The remainder of the paper is organised as follows: firstly, we describe related studies; in turn, we 66 describe the recommender system and the experimental factors and evaluation setup; and finally, before 67 concluding the article, we report on and discuss the experimental results.
 68

+Along with the three factors User Profile Source, Text Mining Method, and Ranking Method, we 69 conduct an online experiment in which 22 subjects receive research paper recommendations in the 70 field of computer science.
+As an evaluation metric, we use the serendipity score (SRDP), which takes 71 unexpectedness and usefulness of recommendations into account.
+It considers a recommendation as 72 unexpected, if it is not recommended by a primitive recommendation strategy (i.e., baseline).
+The results 73 reveal that a user's Tweets do not improve the serendipity of recommender systems.
+On the other hand, 74 we confirm that the diversification of a recommendation list by IA-Select delivers more serendipitous 75 recommendations to users.
+76

+The remainder of the paper is organised as follows: firstly, we describe related studies; in turn, we

+78 describe the recommender system and the experimental factors and evaluation setup; and finally, before 79 concluding the article, we report on and discuss the experimental results.

-RELATED WORK 69
+80 RELATED WORK

-Over the last decade, many studies have developed research paper recommender systems (Beel et al., 70 a content-based approach.
-Collaborative filtering was applied by 18% and graph-based recommendations, 72 utilising citation networks or co-authorship networks, were applied by 16%.
-Other researches have 73 employed stereotyping, item-centric recommendations, and hybrid recommendations.
-In this article, we 74 employ a content-based approach.
-75
+Over the last decade, many studies have developed research paper recommender systems (Beel et al., 2016; Bai et al., 2019).
+According to Beel et al. (2016), more than half of these studies (55%) have applied a content-based approach.
+Collaborative filtering was applied by 18% and graph-based recommendations, utilising citation networks or co-authorship networks, were applied by 16%.
+Other researches have employed stereotyping, item-centric recommendations, and hybrid recommendations.
+In this article, we employ a content-based approach, as a number of works have done in the past with promising results (Sugiyama and Kan, 2010; Nascimento et al., 2011; Achakulvisut et al., 2016; Kaya, 2018).